 What Rights Do My Employees Have?

-If you decide to stand down your employees, they still remain employees of your company.
+If you decide to stand down your employees, they still remain employees of your company, retaining most of their employment entitlements.

 I Don’t Want To Stand Down My Employees.
 What Are My Options?